frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 ### Chimera detection

 Chimeras are very frequent in metabarcoding dataset.
-Their frequence increases with the number of PCR cycles, and it is important to detect and remove them.
+Their frequency increases with the number of PCR cycles, and it is important to detect and remove them.
 The dominant algorithm today is `uchime` (citation), and we are using its `vsearch` implementation.